UW football star has Major League Baseball connection

 “He played in the pros, that definitely helps, because he’s been through it all, so he knows a lot about the process that it takes to get to where he went so he passes on a lot of knowledge down to me and I appreciate it,” Dante said.

-Coming into Monday’s game Gary and the Astros started the season at 4-3, but Dante said his father is excited about their team.
+Coming into Monday’s game, Gary and the Astros started the season at 4-3.
+Dante said his father is excited about their team.

 “He thinks they have a good chance to do pretty good things,” Dante said.
 “I know he’s excited with who they got in the offseason, and how they ended last year, and hopefully everyone stays healthy and we’ll see what they do.”